How To Use Excel Formulas

 To create a simple formula, start by selecting the cell where you want the formula result to appear.
 Then, enter an equal sign followed by the formula.
 For example, to add the values in cells A1 and A2, you would enter the formula =A1+A2.

-Once you have entered the formula, press Enter to calculate the result.
-The result will be displayed in the selected cell.
+After entering the formula, press Enter to calculate and display the result in the selected cell.

 Editing Excel Formulas

-To edit an existing formula, simply click on the cell containing the formula and then edit the formula in the formula bar.
-The formula bar is located just above the spreadsheet.
+To edit an existing formula, click on the cell with the formula and then modify it in the formula bar, located just above the spreadsheet.

 Once you have made your changes, press Enter to apply the changes.